ark-lang/ark/docs/REFERENCE.md

 		weight: float
 	}

-While structures are more complex types, they are defined just as any ordinary type such as an integer or float:
+While structures are more complex types, they are instantiated just as any ordinary type, such as an integer or a float:

 	mut terry: cat;

-Note how the structure declared is mutable, this is because we aren't declaring any of the fields in the structure.
+Note how the structure declared is mutable.
+This is because we aren't declaring any of the fields in the structure.
 We can define the contents of the structure like so:

 	terry: cat = {